 - a.
-Project Managers must disclose other entities that are known or expected to be involved in developing and operating the project, including, but not limited to:
+Project Managers must disclose other entities that are known or expected to be involved in developing and operating the projectProject as Agents, including, but not limited to:

 - Project Owner(s).

+- Subscription manager.

 - Construction contractor.

 - Designer/engineering contractor.

 - Operations and Maintenance (O&M) provider.

-- Customer acquisition agent(s), if applicable.

-- Participant management contractor, if applicable.

-- Financial partner(s), if applicable.

-- Community outreach partner(s), if applicable.

-- Other(s), if applicable.
+- Customer acquisition agent(s), if applicable. - Participant management contractor, if applicable. - Financial partner(s), if applicable. - Community outreach partner(s), if applicable. - Other(s), if applicable.

 A single entity, including the Project Manager, may fill multiple roles.
 Not all roles may apply to all Projects.
-Contractors, partners, and affiliates may be revised after a Project is Pre-certified prior to Project Certification period.
+Contractors, partners, and affiliates The roster of Agents associated with a Project may be revised after a Project is Pre-certified prior to Project Certification periodand must be kept up to date.